abhiaiyer91/foo/README.md

 ![The index page of the starter blog](https://rawgit.com/contentful-userland/gatsby-contentful-starter/master/screenshot.jpg "The index page of the starter blog")

-Static sites are scalable, secure and have very little requirs is where Contentful comes into p With Contentful and Gatsby you can connvices like [Travis CI](https://travis-ci.org/) or [Netlify](https://www.netlify.co
+Static sites are scalable, secure and have very little retps://travis-ci.org/) or [Netlify](https://www.netlify.co
 ## Features

 * Simple content model and structure.
 Easy to adjust to your needs.